facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 As you can see below, the CalendarModule interface implements the `RCTBridgeModule` protocol.
 A native module is an Objective-C class that implements the `RCTBridgeModule` protocol.

-Next up, let’s start implementing the NativeModule.
+Next up, let’s start implementing the native module.
 Create the corresponding implementation file, `RCTCalendarModule.m`, in the same location and include the following content:

 ```objectivec
 // RCTCalendarModule.m